 Connecting a MIDI-controlled via USB is fairly straightforward.
 However, to truly understand MIDI controllers, we should understand the possible inputs and outputs we'll encounter.
 MIDI controller I/O may include any of the following:

 USB is a popular standard for connecting MIDI controllers to computers.
 Even if adapters are required (USB-A to USB-B, for example), this is the most popular way to connect the two.
 USB sends MIDI information effectively.

 5-pin MIDI DIN

 Note that control voltages are analog.
-They are not sent via MIDI protocol, nor are they send to a computer via USB.
+They are not sent via MIDI protocol, nor are they sent to a computer via USB.

 Gate outputs allow MIDI controllers to connect to the gate inputs of synthesizers, drum machines and other electronic instruments.
 Unlike CVs, which ideally offer continuous control over parameters, gates act more like triggers, which engage or disengage ‘go’ and ‘stop’ responses.
 In other words, gates are preferred for sequencing rather than continuous control.

 Note that gate voltages are analog.
-They are not sent via MIDI protocol, nor are they send to a computer via USB.
+They are not sent via MIDI protocol, nor are they sent to a computer via USB.

 Pedal Controller Input